Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

         bounds: [ [ -25 , -25 , 35 m ] , [ 25 m , 25 m, 40 m] ]

-To generate new polyhedra every 25,000 time steps, you need to define two points: the generation frequency, and the operator that will create and initialize the particle.
+To generate new polyhedra every 25,000 time steps, you need to define two points: the generation frequency and the operator that will create and initialize the particle.
 The frequency must be specified in the global operator:

 .. code-block:: yaml